brentxphillips/repos/partners.md

 ### Data Detail

 Reporting to IATI involves converting information on aid activities into machine readable XML code and sharing file metadata with the IATI registry, making the information locatable and aggregatable.
+Third party applications like AidStream and Dynamics which make easy.

 In many cases however organizations fail to comprehensively use IATI's information fields..., leaving little data (variation and abundance) in some fields on a matrix level making it difficulet to adiquaty train and test applications.
 The program aims to help organization publish information on aid activities in greater detail.